Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The nonexpansive case

 and therefore $\varepsilon < \EE(\norm{x^n-Tx^n}_1)$. \end{proof}

 Our lower bound depends on $\varepsilon$, $\bar \kappa$, and $\sigma$, all of which are also involved in the upper bound \eqref{bound-expected-nonexpansive}.
 Additionally, our results apply directly to both the Halpern iteration with minibatch discussed in this paper and the stochastic Krasnoselskii-Mann (sKM) iteration discussed in \cite{bravo2024stochastic}, which does not use variance reduction.
 In particular, this result reveals a gap of $\tilde{O}(\varepsilon^{-3})$ compared to the upper bound $\tilde{O}(\varepsilon^{-6})$ established for (sKM), as well as a gap of $\tilde{O}(\varepsilon^{-2})$ compared to the rate $\tilde{O}(\varepsilon^{-5})$ of the stochastic Halpern iteration.
-This prompts the consideration of improving the analysis or exploring alternative approaches to bridge the gap.

-\begin{remark} In \cite{cai2022stochastic}, the rate $\tilde{O}(\varepsilon^{-3})$ was achieved using the stochastic Halpern iteration within the Euclidean framework, specifically in the context of monotone inclusions.
-To do this, the authors require additional assumptions on $\tilde T$, as discussed in Section~\ref{sec:method}.
-Thus, our lower bound does not extend to such a specialized oracle.
-In fact, the shift operator constructed in this section does not satisfy the condition \eqref{nonexpexp} and therefore the optimality of the approach in \cite{cai2022stochastic} remains an open question. \end{remark}
+This prompts the consideration of improving the analysis or exploring alternative approaches to bridge the gap. \begin{remark} In \cite{cai2022stochastic}, a rate of $O(\varepsilon^{-3})$ was established for a modified stochastic Halpern iteration within the Euclidean framework, specifically for monotone inclusions.
+This result relies on additional assumptions on the oracle $\tilde T$, requiring both a multi-point structure and a Lipschitz in expectation condition.
+As a result, our lower bound does not directly apply to this specialized oracle, leaving the optimality of the approach in \cite{cai2022stochastic} an open question. \end{remark}